 When it comes to heels, there are no rules as to which types go with what kind of shoe.
 So it’s not surprising you’ll find all sorts of combinations starring back at you from the shelves of the shoe aisle.
 Whether you’re after chunky pumps or thin-heeled ankle boots, there is something for every taste.

-A cool pair of ankle boots belongs in the wardrobe staple of every woman.
+A cool pair of ankle boots belong in the wardrobe staple of every woman.
 They’re the perfect in-betweener for cross-season dressing.
 With a chunky, medium heel your feet will last you all day long.

 Pumps are another classic, and every girl should own at least one pair.
 You’ll see how a timeless set of black or nude pumps will quickly become your go-to allrounder: they are perfect for your weekly nine-to-five but can also be effortlessly combined with a pair of jeans or a cocktail dress for social engagements.